Consolidation When the Management Service and the Citrix NetScaler instances are in Different Networks

-In the following example, the Management Service is in the 10.1.1.x network and the NetScaler instances are in the 10.1.2.x network.
+In the following example, the Management Service is in the 10.1.1.x network and the Citrix NetScaler instances are in the 10.1.2.x network.
 Interfaces 0/1 and 0/2 are the management interfaces, 1/1 to 1/8 are 1G data interfaces, and 10/1 to 10/4 are 10G data interfaces.
 Each instance has its own dedicated administrator and its own dedicated physical interface.
 Therefore, the number of instances is limited to the number of physical interfaces available on the appliance.
 VLAN filtering is not required, because each instance has its own dedicated interface.
 Optionally, disable VLAN filtering to configure up to 4096 VLANs per instance per interface.
 In this example, you do not need to configure an NSVLAN, because instances are not sharing a physical interface and there are no tagged VLANs.
 For more information about NSVLANs, see the Add a Citrix NetScaler instance in Provisioning Citrix NetScaler instances.

 The following figure illustrates the above use case.

 Figure 1.
 Network topology of an SDX appliance with Management Service and NSIPs for Instances in different networks